 Jessica Camille Aguirre is a journalist from California.

 Jessica has worked across Latin America and Europe; until 2017, she was a staff correspondent in Paris for the Deutsche Presse-Agentur (dpa) and her reports have been published by the Chicago Tribune, the Los Angeles Times, the Syndey Morning Herald, the Süddeutsche Zeitung and many others.
-Previously, she was an editor and reporter at a local newspaper in New England, where her investigative journalism received state and regional press awards.
+Previously, she was an editor and reporter at a local newspaper in New Hampshire, where her investigative journalism received state and regional press awards.

-Jessica is a visiting scholar at NYU.
+Jessica is currently a visiting scholar at NYU.
 She is the recipient of the 2018 Matthew Power Literary Reporting Award, and her work has been supported by a Fulbright fellowship and the International Reporting Project.
 She speaks Spanish, German and heavily-accented French.